 There's a degree of hesitancy within certain communities about vaccination and treatments, but this hesitancy doesn't completely explain the [initially] low numbers of people of color being vaccinated.
 We need to have more equitable practices for vaccine delivery into communities of color.

 Our discussion that day was to help people understand exactly what the vaccines are, how they were tested, and to let people know that these vaccines are very safe and very effective.
 Unfortunately, there's a lot of misinformation circulating in the news and social media.
 As scientists, it's our job to go out and help people understand.
 There's a lot of information incoming even for us, as scientists, to deal with.
 So how can we expect the communities to parse these data themselves and understand them?

 I value those types of events that allow us, as scientists doing the work, to get in front of the community and to explain exactly what we're doing and how the work will benefit you and your families and friends.
 I learned a lot about public health here in Pasadena, and I think the city is making great strides to make sure that people are being vaccinated equitably.

 Here are some of the other questions addressed in the video linked above:

-- Some of us may have heard in the news about antibody cocktails.
-What are those and how do they work?
+- What are antibody cocktails and how do they work?

 - For a virus particle to be neutralized, do all of its surface spike proteins need to be bound by antibodies?

-- Why do some diseases result in lifetime immunity while others need a vaccination booster from time to time?
+- Why do some vaccines result in lifetime immunity while others need a vaccination booster from time to time?